madpinney/artblocks-docs/creator-onboarding/readme/marketing101.md

 One benefit of releasing on Art Blocks is that you are now entering a vibrant ecosystem of generative art experts and enthusiasts.
 Our main piece of advice for promoting your work/artist profile is to participate in the community.
 If you have been selected to release on our platform, your work is strong and valuable, no matter the curatorial status.

+### Artbot

+Artbot is a tool that can be used on both Twitter and Discord to call specific mints from Art Blocks releases.
+This tool can be used to garner interest or show new mints to your project release.

+All #? functionalities
+#? = Random project, random token
+#? [project name] = Random token from project
+#[token number] [project name] = Specific token from project
+#? [artist name] = Random token from artist
+#? [vertical] = Random token from vertical (e.g. Curated, Explorations, Presents, Engine, Collaborations, etc)
+#? [tag] = Random token from tag (e.g. Audio, Interactive, Animated, etc)
+#? [wallet or ENS] = Random token from wallet
+#? [wallet or ENS] [project name / artist / vertical / tag] = Random token from wallet with criteria described above
+#? open = Random token from an open (still minting) collection

 ### Art Blocks Discord Server

 **#artist-general, #artist-tech, #artist-project-feedback**